Monitoring AWS DynamoDB performance and latency

 Optimizing DynamoDB for Performance

 Once we understand what’s causing issues with DynamoDB, we can easily tune the configuration to improve performance.
-Below is a short list of configuration parameters that can be tuned for better DynamoDB performance.

 Read/Writes